 The test wasn’t a complete success, though.
 After a few moments, the helicopter pilots realized that the weight of the booster was pulling in a way that was unsafe.
 They released the booster, which was later recovered from the sea.

-Rocket Lab hopes that by learning from what happened this time, the next time the helicopter will be able to safely take the booster to a nearby boat.
+Rocket Lab hopes that by learning from what happened this time, the next time the helicopter will be able to safely take the booster back to land or to a nearby boat.